infinum/qa-handbook/Testing/Testing - Mobile.md

 Check out the whole guide [here] (http://www.iphonehacks.com/jailbreak-ios-12).

-### How to remove jailbreak on iOS 13.3
+### How to remove jailbreak on iOS

 Sometimes you have done your testing on a jailbroken device and you want to return your device to how it was.
 In this case, factory reset won't help.

-You can easily remove jailbreak from your iOS 13.3 if jailbreaking was done with Cydia and Uncover.
+You can easily remove jailbreak from your iOS device if jailbreaking was done with Cydia and Uncover.

 **Steps:**